sebhildebrandt/koa-micro-ts/README.md

 - graceful shutdown - detailed docs [SHUTDOWN.md](docs/SHUTDOWN.md)
 - logger - detailed docs [LOGGER.md](docs/LOGGER.md)
 - parsing command line arguments - detailed docs [ARGS.md](docs/ARGS.md)
+- dev/production mode detection - see below in ths README.md

 Most of these modules can be enabled with just **one line of code**.
 Configuration is super simple and lets you create your micro service within minutes.